GrowSkills-Dev-Team/gdpr-consent/README.md

 The plugin is WPML-ready with all strings wrapped in `__()` functions:

-- Text domain: `gdpr-consent`
+- Text domain: `gs-gdpr-consent`
 - POT file included for translations
 - Example Dutch (nl_NL) translation provided

 ### Adding Translations

-1. Copy `/languages/gdpr-consent.pot` to your language file
+1. Copy `/languages/gs-gdpr-consent.pot` to your language file
 2. Translate strings using Poedit or similar tools
-3. Save as `gdpr-consent-{locale}.po` in the languages folder
+3. Save as `gs-gdpr-consent-{locale}.po` in the languages folder

 ## Consent Storage